 We apply a risk-based approach to selecting business partners.
 The greater the estimated risk regarding a certain country, region or type of service, the more in-depth we examine the company before entering into a business relationship.
 We also explore background information from various databases and information reported by our business partners.

-If we encounter compliance concerns, we further analyze and verify the existing adverse information.
+If we encounter compliance concerns, we further analyze and verify the relevant information.
 Based on the outcome, we decide whether to reject the potential business partner, impose conditions to mitigate identified risks or terminate the existing relationship.

-We provide regular compliance classroom and online training courses on our Code of Conduct, anti-corruption, antitrust, data privacy, and healthcare compliance standards.
+We provide regular compliance classroom and online training courses on our Code of Conduct, anti-corruption, antitrust, data privacy, money laundering prevention, and healthcare compliance standards.
 We require employees to take these courses based on their exposure to risk.
-Some courses also apply to independent contractors and supervised workers, such as temporary staff.
+Some courses also apply to independent contractors and supervised workers, such as temporary employees.

 We regularly update our training plan and adapt it to new developments to continuously educate our employees on existing and new compliance requirements, guidelines and projects.

 We have implemented a global Anti-Money Laundering (AML) program consisting of a global policy, training and a dedicated process to report and investigate red flags as well as any high-risk transactions and report suspicious transactions to the German Financial Intelligence Unit.

 It is our aim to continuously improve our AML program.
 In 2021, we conducted a worldwide risk analysis to identify jurisdictions that impose the strictest AML legal and regulatory framework applicable to our businesses, so that we can improve our AML program accordingly.
 Based on this analysis, we initiated in-depth AML risk assessments for high-risk jurisdictions, where we can implement a stricter AML program, if required.